elementalsecurity/sec-arch/05_frameworks_and_standards/EU Regulations/gdpr.md

 ## Strategic Importance

 GDPR has become the global benchmark for privacy regulation.
 Its emphasis on transparency, accountability, and user control requires technical leaders to integrate privacy deeply into design and operations.
-GDPR-compliant architecture is not only legally necessary—but a trust enabler in the modern data economy.
+GDPR-compliant architecture is not only legally necessary, but a trust enabler in the modern data economy.